hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

   <img src="Images/picture27.png" alt="drawing" width="600"/>
 </p>

-* 4.10 back to the Github-Network Resource group (or the name that you used for the Network), select `gateway-eastus2` and click on the `VPN Gateway Central`, click on `Connections` and `+ Add` in order to create a new connection between booth VPN GWs (CENTRAL-US and EAST-US2) that was just created on the steps above.
+* 4.10 back to the Github-Network Resource group (or the name that you used for the Network), select `gateway-eastus2` and click on the `VPN Gateway Central`, click on `Connections` and `+ Add` in order to create a new connection between both VPN GWs (CENTRAL-US and EAST-US2) that was just created on the steps above.

 <p align="center">
   <img src="Images/picture29.png" alt="drawing" width="600"/>